About the Mellon Mays Program

 Interested in becoming a Mellon Mays fellow?

-Applications for the new cohort of Mellon Mays Fellows are available now.
+Applications for the next cohort of Mellon Mays Fellows are now open.
 Please click here to apply.

-Please contact Melissa Rains if you have any questions about the fellowship or application process.
+Please contact Anna Bernard-Hoverstad if you have any questions about the fellowship or application process.